-Additionally, certain contract student positions with contractual paid time-off entitlements are not allowed under the FWS program.
+Additionally, certain student positions with contractual paid time-off entitlements are not allowed under the FWS program.

-Unless you are enrolled for only one semester, annual FWS awards are not limited by term, i.e. an annual fall-spring FWS award of \$2,000 can be earned in one semester, but note that once your FWS award has been depleted, you may not continue to work under this funding source.
-You may still be eligible to work, or to be hired for non-work-study employment, but your employer must pay you using office funds rather than FWS funds.
+Unless you are enrolled for only one semester, annual FWS awards are not limited by term, i.e. an annual fall-spring FWS award of \$2,200 can be earned in one semester.
+However, once your FWS award has been depleted, you may not continue to work under this funding source.
+You may still be eligible to work, or to be hired for non-work-study employment, but your employer must pay you using department funds rather than FWS funds.